GabrielaAnjos/GabrielaAnjos/README.md

 # 👋 Hi!!
 I’m @GabrielaAnjos
 - 🌱 Systems Analysis and Development student
-- 💞️ I believe I can help the world to be a better and more inclusive place
+- 💞️ I believe that I can help the world to be a better and more inclusive place
 -  ✨ Java, C, Python ✨

 <div align="center">